-But what if the recipient journal is not using Editorial Manager?
+If the recipient journal is not using Editorial Manager, there are still transfer options available!
 Aries aims to support all Authors, Editors and Reviewers in the industry, and therefore has actively taken part in the Manuscript Exchange Common Approach (MECA).
 This cross-organizational industry initiative strives to facilitate and standardize multiple types of manuscript exchange to avoid loss of important data during transfer.
 New Editorial Manager functionality supports an import/export method that conforms to MECA standards, making the transfer process simpler and more efficient across different peer review platforms.

 Regardless of the manuscript and peer review system, Aries strives to offer transfer solutions to streamline the process and reduce duplication of effort across the board.
 To learn more, join our Transfers: Preprint Servers, MECA & More session at our upcoming user group meeting.
 Plus, don’t miss Aries Sr. Business Systems Analyst Caroline Webber’s presentation at the upcoming CSE Annual Meeting, Update on the Manuscript Exchange Common Approach (MECA) Initiative, which will be moderated by Aries Director of Product Management Tony Alves.